-Before the arrival of the Spanish (see p.
-1-2 of History and Myth), indigenous communities informally transmitted values, beliefs, historical knowledge, and a sense of community to younger generations through stories, proverbs, fables, myths, and legends (see p.
-15 of History and Myth).
-Rites of passage were also an important means of perpetuating morals and values (see p.
-3 of Family and Kinship).
+Before the arrival of the Spanish (see History and Myth), indigenous communities informally transmitted values, beliefs, historical knowledge, and a sense of community to younger generations through stories, proverbs, fables, myths, and legends (see History and Myth).
+Rites of passage were also an important means of perpetuating morals and values (see Family and Kinship).